AmplitudeAudio/doc-sdk/docs/api/mixer/InputNodeInstance/index.md

 # InputNodeInstance

-**class  InputNodeInstance final : public NodeInstance , public ProviderNodeInstance**
+**class  InputNodeInstance : public NodeInstance , public ProviderNodeInstance**

 Class used to mark the input of the pipeline.